MassoudSaidi/ECS-Teardown-Script-/aws_config_roles/aws_configuration.md

 We will establish two distinct AWS profiles:

-- **base Profile (The Builder)**: A profile using your primary IAM user credentials.
+- **default Profile (The Builder)**: A profile using your primary IAM user credentials.
 Its sole purpose is to run the Python script that creates and manages the custom IAM deployment role.
 It has the direct permissions needed to build the necessary IAM resources.

 - **dev Profile (The Consumer)**: A profile that does not have its own credentials.
-Instead, it assumes the custom role created by the base profile.
+Instead, it assumes the custom role created by the default profile.
 This profile will be used by Terraform to deploy and manage the main application infrastructure (ECS, ElastiCache, etc.).
 This ensures Terraform operates with limited, temporary permissions.

 This separation of duties is a critical security measure that prevents long-term user credentials from being used for routine infrastructure tasks.